SharedSignals June 2024

 Verification Endpoint

-• An endpoint used to request the Event Transmitter transmit a Verification Event over an Event Stream.
+• An endpoint used to request the Event Transmitter to transmit a Verification Event over an Event Stream.

 An Event Transmitter MAY use the same URLs as endpoints for multiple Event Receivers, provided that the Event Transmitter has some mechanism through which they can identify the applicable set of Event Streams for any given request, e.g. from authentication credentials.
 The definition of such mechanisms is outside the scope of this specification.